-This minor is intended to provide a focused study on the nature of religion, including such areas as world religions, philosophy of religion, spirituality, ethics, and religious history.
+This minor is intended to provide students with a focused study on the nature of religion, including such areas as world religions, philosophy of religion, spirituality, ethics, and religious history.

-RELB 150 Encountering Jesus 3
+RELB 150 Encountering Jesus

-RELH 311 World Religions 3
+RELH 311 World Religions

-RELT 320 Philosophy of Religion 3
+RELT 320 Philosophy of Religion

-GE Section II.C Scriptural Foundations course 3
+GE Section II.C Scriptural Foundations course

-GE Section II.D SDA Life & Thought course 3
+GE Section II.D SDA Life & Thought course

-At least one of the fol lowing courses: 3
+At least one of the foll lowing courses:

 RELT 216 Introduction to Christian Ethics (3)

 RELT 235 Christian Spirituality (3)

 RELT 355 Christian Ethics in Society (3)

-At least one of the fol lowing courses: 3
+At least one of the following courses:

 RELH 320 Christian History to 1054 (3)

 RELH 321 Christian History: 1054-1600 (3)

 RELH 322 Christian History: 1600-Present (3)

+Required Cogneta Course (2 hours).

-Required Cognate Course (3 hours):
+➤ Required Cognate Course (3 hours):

-At least one of the fol lowing courses:
+At least one of the fold lowing courses:

 PHIL 485 Issues in Science & Religion (3)

 PSYC 435 Psychology of Religion (3)

 SOCI 435 The Sacred and Profane in Society (3)